Alabama High Risk Homeowners Insurance

 Hurricane Sally (2020): Although not as intense as Katrina, Sally caused significant damage and flooding in coastal areas, resulting in substantial insurance claims.

 Remember, the specific risks can vary depending on location within Alabama.
-It's crucial to consult with an independent insurance agent to understand the specific risks in your area and choose appropriate coverage.
+It's crucial to consult an independent insurance agent to understand the specific risks in your area and choose appropriate coverage.

 By understanding Alabama's historical and geographical context, you can better assess the potential risks and make informed decisions to protect your home and property.